 What To Do If It Happened To You

-Don't let construction companies that take short cuts go unpunished.
-If you were injured in an accident, and that accident occurred in or near a construction zone, we invite you to contact a San Antonio car accident lawyer at Wyatt Law Firm.
+Don’t let construction companies that take shortcuts go unpunished.
+If you were injured in an accident that occurred in or near a construction zone, we invite you to contact a car accident lawyer at Wyatt Law Firm.
 We represent accident victims throughout Texas in their most critical moments.
 Work zone car accidents can be severe and have the potential to change your life forever.